TYPO3-Solr/ext-solrgrouping/README.md

 # Result Grouping

-Solrgrouping is a TYPO3 extension that can be used as an addon for the extension "solr".
+EXT:solrgrouping is a TYPO3 extension that can be used as an addon for the extension "solr" providing Solr result grouping.

-Solrgrouping allows grouping of documents sharing a common field.
+Result grouping allows grouping of documents sharing a common field.
 For each group the most relevant documents are returned.

 An example is a search in an online store for a common term such as DVD, showing the top 3 results for each category ("TVs & Video", "Movies", "Computers", etc).